jesuscbm/sorting_visualizer/README.md

 - `WIDTH` and `HEIGHT` for the window size
 - `US_STEP` between updates for the algorithms
 - `LIST_SIZE` for the size of the list
+- `SPACING` for the spacing between bars
+- `MIN_FREQ` for the frequency of the lowest element
+- `MAX_FREQ` for the frequency of the highest element

 ## Adding New Algorithms